- Learning how to invest in oil wells comes with significant tax incentives that can put more money back in your pocket.

 Crude oil prices have tanked since 2014 and have remained extremely low since then, creating a potential buying point should the demand for oil continue and the price of oil increase – which they will.

 Investors seeking to invest in oil wells should take the time to do the necessary research before making a buy.
-It’s critical to determine why sellers are offering wells for sale in order to assess the risks associated with such a transaction.
+It’s critical to determine why sellers are offering wells for sale to assess the risks associated with such a transaction.
 Done right, a soundly-executed oil well investment could prove to be very profitable.

 How do I invest in oil wells?